The term employee experience has started to get a lot more usage in recent years, especially in the last year and a half.

 For new employees, in the onboarding section, I suggested making use of the entry interview and the 30-60-90-day plan.
 These intervals are the best times to collect feedback from employees about what works for them in regards to employee engagement and can help create a plan that will engage them on a more personal level.

 Also, when it comes to employee feedback from an engagement survey or employee surveys, you don't just want to collect them and do nothing with them.
 You need to show employees that their feedback matters.

 Instead of waiting for the yearly engagement survey, consider trying out pulse surveys—these are conducted much more frequently throughout the year and in smaller chunks.
-This way, any issues that can impact engagement can be addressed quicker.
+This way, information gets back to human resources and business leaders much quicker, so issues that can impact engagement can be addressed in a much faster timeframe.

 Related to the above, performance management is a key component of your employee experience strategy.